hsfl/cosmos-installer/README.md

 dockerRun='no'
 downloadRepositories='yes'
 bitbucketUserName='put-your-user-name-here'
+developer='no'
 ```
 **Step 3** : run cosmos-setup.sh

-now run the setup file

 ```
 #!shell
 ./cosmos-setup.sh
 ```
-you will be prompted to enter your bitbucket password three times (for each repository: core, nodes, resources)

-if you set the 'dockerBuild' or 'dockerRun' to 'yes' you will also be asked to put your linux user password (sudo is executed)
+you will be prompted to enter your bitbucket password three times (for each repository: core, nodes, resources).
+If you set the 'dockerBuild' or 'dockerRun' to 'yes' you must have 'docker' installed and you will also be asked to put your linux user password (sudo is executed).

 **Step 4** : verify installation

-check that the bin folder was created inside the 'cosmos' folder
+check that the bin folder was created inside the 'cosmos' folder (if not check the tmp/cmake.log file).

 ```
 #!shell